Boarding School Hajime Juku x Tokyo Deathlock = A theatrical experience learning from children!

 The first lesson is about "understanding children's feelings."

-The second lesson is "Collective Silence."
+The second period is "Collective Silence."

-The fourth period is "Crowded Train".
+The fourth period is "Crowded Train."

 We asked the students for their impressions after the presentation.

-"At first, we just played around, playing games like tag and "Daruma-san ga koronda" (The Daruma dolls falling down).
-We were talking about how we might be able to convey something interesting by turning something that is familiar to us into a play, and before we knew it, we had started.
+"At first, we just played games like tag and Daruma-san ga Koronda (laughs).
+We were talking about how if we turned something familiar into a play, it might actually be more interesting and engaging, and before we knew it, we had started.
 We had no idea what to expect, but it was fun!"
-(Moeno & Fuu-chan & Kazu & Akari)
+(Moeno, Fu-chan, Kazu, and Akari)

 Production Notes